ENCYCLOPEDIC ENTRY

 Morgan Stanley

 There are many reasons for UHIs.
-When houses, shops, and industrial buildings are constructed close together, it can create a UHI.
+When houses, shops, and buildings are constructed close together, it can create a UHI.
 Building materials are usually very good at insulating, or holding in heat.
 This insulation makes the areas around buildings warmer.

 "Waste heat" also contributes to a UHI.
 People and their tools, such as cars and factories, are always burning off energy, whether they’re jogging, driving, or just living their day-to-day lives.
 The energy people burn off usually escapes in the form of heat.
 And if there are a lot of people in one area, that's a lot of heat.